chudasmat/chudasmat/README.md

 😄 I am <a href="https://solo.to/trishan" target="-blank">Trishan Chudasma</a>

-🌱 I’m currently learning JavaScript on FreeCodeCamp
+🌱 I’m currently learning JavaScript on FreeCodeCamp.

-🖋 This page contains projects that I have coded in my free time
+🖋 This page contains projects that I have coded in my free time.

-👯 I’m looking to collaborate on open-source projects and learn from others
+👯 I’m looking to collaborate on open-source projects and learn from others.

 <hr>